dgtlntv/protostar/README.md

-# CLI Prototyping Tool
+# Protostar

-This tool allows you to create interactive CLI prototypes using a simple JSON configuration file.
+Protostar is a tool allows you to create interactive CLI prototypes using a simple JSON configuration file.
 It's designed to be easy to use, even for those with limited coding experience.

 ## Prerequisites